What is a CRM?

 - You have no centralized communication system

 In many schools, communications happen across multiple channels and platforms — from “snail mail” and in-person chats to phone calls and email.
 With no easy way to record these correspondences, you never know who has been in touch last, or when.
 CRMs tracks all this activity so everyone on your team can see, preventing duplicate efforts and ensuring no one slips through the cracks.

 - You can’t run a report without help from IT

 What do you do when you need to analyze a specific data set?
 If you have to continually ask for help from your IT team just to run reports, you don’t have the right software.
 A CRM should be so user-friendly, you and your team can manage it alone — and your provider should offer their own support for moments when you need extra assistance.

 - You’re still using paper files to track admissions/enrollment documents

 Paper can be lost or damaged, and files can be misplaced — plus, they’re a pain to organize.
 A CRM will help modernize your processes and ensure you can access the data you need, even if you’re miles away from the file room.

 >> Those are just a few examples.
 Here are several more reasons your admission and enrollment software is holding you back.

 8 Things to Consider When Choosing a School CRM

 Whether you’re on the market for CRMs for the first time, or you’re looking to replace an ineffective solution, there are a few things to pay close attention to.
 While most systems offer the same core functions, not every school CRM is equal.
 For example, some school admission software allows for more customization than others.
-Likewise, some enrollment management software offers free customer support, while others require additional payment.
+Likewise, some enrollment management platforms offer free customer support, while others require additional payment.

 To ensure you’re choosing the right CRM, consider the following when comparing options:

 - Testimonials/case studies